 Most pick-up artists believe that instead of building trust by giving away something about yourself, you should entice others into giving away as much as possible instead.

-Instead try asking questions such as; How did that happen?, When was that? etc This is also known as using open ended questions, because they don’t have yes/no answers but require detailed answers which not only draw other people out but allow them to see what kind of person you are (insecure or interested).
+This is also known as using open-ended questions because they don’t have yes/no answers but require detailed answers which not only draw other people out but allow them to see what kind of person you are (insecure or interested).

-If you really want someone to like you show some vulnerability, ask them a few benign questions about themselves and put forth your own opinions in a respectful manner.
+If you really want someone to like you to show some vulnerability, ask them a few benign questions about themselves, and put forth your own opinions in a respectful manner.
 You are bound to find common ground that helps bond you faster than an insult ever could.

 There is nothing more powerful than wanting something from someone.
 In a way, you are asking that person to give you a piece of them.
 However, it’s up to you to establish and maintain respect so that they have no choice but to share.

 If people like you more there is a good chance they will want your input more often and end up following your advice.
 Now that takes some real power.

 5. Imitate their body language:

 Studies have shown that people prefer to interact with others who mirror their body language, facial expressions, and speech patterns.
 If you want to get someone to like you, do your best to mimic them.

 In 1999, New York University researchers documented the “chameleon effect”, which showed that people whose speech, movements, and posture more closely matched their conversation partner’s were perceived as more likeable and authentic.

 If you’re talking to someone who likes to lean back in their chair when listening to you, do likewise.
 If they cross their arms while speaking with you, keep your arms in close to your body or rest them on your knees instead of propping them up on a desk.